 OpenBiome’s Collaboration with the University of Minnesota

-OpenBiome is collaborating with the University of Minnesota’s (UMN) Microbiota Therapeutics Program to ensure that patients with recurrent C. difficile infections have access to investigational fecal microbiota transplantation (FMT) until an FDA-approved alternative is available.
+OpenBiome is collaborating with the University of Minnesota’s (UMN) Microbiota Therapeutics Program to ensure that patients with recurrent C. difficile infections have access to investigational fecal microbiota transplantation (FMT) preparations.

 “Our team cares deeply about patients and specializes in the clinical and operational aspects of running a bank of fecal microbiota-based products.
 We’re excited to team up with OpenBiome and its extensive network of clinical partners to bridge the gap in patient care.”